dominictarr/crdt/README.md

 note, if you have multiple sets with the same key, they are mutually exclusive, and adding a node to a different set will remove it from the first one.

+### event: Set.emit('add', Row)

+Emitted when a row is added to the set.

+### event: Set.emit('changes', Row, changed)

+Emitted when a row in the set changed.
+The changed value contains a hash of the key / values that changed.

+### event: Set.emit('remove', Row)

+Emitted when a row is removed from the set

 ## Seq

 just like a Set, but the items are ordered.